H1ghSyst3m/APK-VirusTotal-Scanner/README.md

 - Clone this repository and navigate to the project directory.
 - Install necessary Python packages listed in `requirements.txt`.
 - Add your VirusTotal API keys to the `vt-apk-scanner.py` script.
-- Run `starter.bat` to initiate the downloading and scanning process.
+- Run `starter.bat` or `starter.sh` to initiate the downloading and scanning process.

+- The `vt-apk-scanner.py` script first looks if the file was already scanned, if yes then it retrieves the results, if no then it uploads the file.
+After the script is completed, then run it again to retrieve the results that it uploaded before.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/H1ghSyst3m/apk-virustotal-scanner/blob/main/LICENSE) file for details.